This article addresses two scenarios:

 - Assign the Donated Gift Certificate Expense account to the Donated Gift Certificate item.
 Click Save when done.

-When you run the accounting summary report, the account name will be displayed, so they know to debit the expense account and credit the gift certificate liability account.
+When you run the accounting summary report, the account name will be displayed, so you can make the appropriate accounting entries.

 Now we are ready to create the Gift Certificate.

-- Click the green New Bill button in the upper right.
+- Click the green New Bill button in the main menu, or in the upper right if using the old menu.
 This will create a blank invoice.

 - Click the add icon under Purchases, and select "Gift Certificate" from your list of items.